 Students may begin or advance their vocal and/or instrumental studies through private lessons while at Forman School.
 Lessons take place outside of the academic day and have an additional cost that is billed to the family, so parent permission is required.
 Please contact Mr. Cattey directly at jerrod.cattey@formanschool.org for more information and for scheduling.
 Note: Private music instruction does not earn academic credit at Forman.
-Lessons may be delivered virtually depending on health-related restrictions in place at school.
+Lessons may be delivered virtually.